malouro/ggis-bot/README.md

-> To document:
-- Introduction / overview
-- Commands & features
-- Setup guide (Windows, Linux, Mac etc)
-- How to contribute

 # Intro

 Ggis-bot was a small, personal summer project that escalated into something a little bigger.
 Originally designed to be used for a private Discord server among friends, Ggis sports some pretty useful (as well as some pretty *useless*) features that help keep us entertained to this day.